 Each semester, current students can go on numerous off-campus outings; zip-lining and playing games at Camp o' the Pines, canoeing, or attending local baseball games are just a few options.

+The purpose of student leadership opportunities is to train students in leadership skills through various college functions and to provide the students an avenue for input on co-curricular and extra-curricular activities that enhance their spiritual, intellectual, moral, cultural, and social development.
 Student leaders have a valuable influence in our campus community.
 Officers are elected to lead student organizations like Student Body, Mission Prayer Band, and collegians.
 Collegian presidents also form the Pan-Hellenic Council, which assists the College in overseeing collegian activities by discussing new ideas and making recommendations.

 If you can sing, play an instrument, or act, you will find plenty of chances to use your abilities in any of the following groups: